 Welcome to my personal Web site!

 I am Assistant Professor in materials physics at the University of Lille, France, where I work at the UMET laboratory.
-My main centers of interest are the mechanical properties, dislocations, and diffusion in complex materials such as ceramics and minerals, which I study with atomic-scale simulations.
+My main centers of interest are the mechanical properties, diffusion, dislocations, and grain boundaries, in complex materials such as ceramics and minerals, which I study with atomic-scale simulations.
 To know more about my research topics, refer to this page.

 After studying physics at the University of Rennes, France, I performed my PhD thesis at the Phymat laboratory at the University of Poitiers, France.
 After that, I worked as a post-doc researcher at the KIT in Karlsruhe and the Fraunhofer IWM in Freiburg, Germany.
 Then I worked as a post-doc researcher at the UMET laboratory at the University of Lille, France.
 You may read more about my cursus on this page.